devilry/devilry-django/docs/core.models.rst

 Deadline
 #########################################################

-Each :class:`AssignmentGroup` have zero or more deadlines.
+Each `AssignmentGroup`_ have zero or more deadlines.

 .. autoclass:: devilry.apps.core.models.Deadline